 Classification Progression

-Band I Level I Initial appointment
+Band 1 Level 1 Initial appointment

-Band I Level 2 Increment annually
+Band 1 Level 2 Increment annually

-Band I Level 3 Increment annually
+Band 1 Level 3 Increment annually

-Band I Level 4 Increment annually
+Band 1 Level 4 Increment annually

-Band I Level 5 Increment annually
+Band 1 Level 5 Increment annually

-Band I Level 6 Maximum increment level without progress towards a
+Band 1 Level 6 Maximum increment level without progress towards

-higher teaching qualification
+a higher teaching qualification

-Band I Level 7 Increment annually
+Band 1 Level 7 Increment annually

-Band I Level 8 Increment annually
+Band 1 Level 8 Increment annually

-Band I Level 9 Increment annually
+Band 1 Level 9 Increment annually

-Band Level 10 Increment annually
+Band 1 Level 10 Increment annually

-Band Level Maximum level for Specialist VET Teachers
+Band 1 Level 11 Maximum level for Specialist VET Teachers

-I Salary Progression
+1 Salary Progression

-- (i) Progression for Specialist VET Teachers is in accordance with Part III, Clause 2 Salary Progression of the Award, subject to the particular requirements detailed in this Schedule. - (ii) Progression from Band I Level I to Band I Level 6 is not subject to any teaching qualification requirements other than the qualifications required to deliver the VET subjects, including Certificate IV in Workplace Assessment and Training and a qualification in the specialisation being delivered. - (iii) To progress to Band I Level 7 and above, Specialist VET Teachers are required to demonstrate progress towards obtaining a teaching qualification.
+- (i) Progression for Specialist VET Teachers is in accordance with Part III, Clause 2 Salary Progression of the Award, subject to the particular requirements detailed in this Schedule. - (ii) Progression from Band 1 Level 1 to Band 1 Level 6 is not subject to any teaching qualification requirements other than the qualifications required to deliver the VET subjects, including Certificate IV in Workplace Assessment and Training and a qualification in the specialisation being delivered. - (iii) To progress to Band 1 Level 7 and above, Specialist VET Teachers are required to demonstrate progress towards obtaining a teaching qualification.
 Progress means enrolment and partial completion of a Bachelor of Education (Applied Learning) or a relevant equivalent tertiary qualification aligned to the Teacher's duties. - (iv) Salary progression from Level 7 to Level 11 is via annual increments, provided the Specialist VET Teacher continues to progress towards obtaining a teaching qualification.
-As a minimum, this requires the Specialist VET Teacher to successfully complete four (4) units per annum, as evidenced by an academic transcript. - (v) If continued progression towards a teaching qualification is not demonstrated, the Specialist VET Teacher will not progress beyond their last increment and salary placement. - (vi) The Employer may also determine, in consultation with the Specialist VET Teacher, a reasonable timeframe for the Specialist VET Teacher to complete their higher teaching qualification. - 2 Completion of the Bachelor of Education (Applied Learning) - (i) On successful completion of a Bachelor of Education (Applied Learning), a Specialist VET Teacher will be classified as a Band I Teacher and classified in accordance with Schedule 2 of this Agreement.
+As a minimum, this requires the Specialist VET Teacher to successfully complete four (4) units per annum, as evidenced by an academic transcript. - (v) If continued progression towards a teaching qualification is not demonstrated, the Specialist VET Teacher will not progress beyond their last increment and salary placement. - (vi) The Employer may also determine, in consultation with the Specialist VET Teacher, a reasonable timeframe for the Specialist VET Teacher to complete their higher teaching qualification.

+(i) On successful completion of a Bachelor of Education (Applied Learning), a Specialist VET Teacher will be classified as a Band 1 Teacher and classified in accordance with Schedule 2 of this Agreement.